 The 1490 is a classic Dr. Martens punk silhouette with higher laces and more attitude.
 It features all the distinctive Doc details: grooved sides, yellow stitching and heel-loop.
 Built to last, this unisex boot is forged using one of the finest methods of construction: utilizing a Goodyear welt and heat-sealing it to the sole

-Originally designed for the specifics of long days work on horseback, they have smooth soles and can take a long time to break in properly.
+Originally designed for the specifics of day-long work on horseback, they have smooth soles and can take a long time to break in properly.

 Tecovas’ Cartwright Cowboy Boots are handmade in the traditional style, with modern embellishments of toe stitching and hand-corded patterns on the shaft.